lmondada/dphil-thesis/content/02_quantum/05_need_help.md

-The simplest solution is to adopt the extended quantum circuit formalism with support for classically-controlled operations, as we have introduced it in the previous chapter.
+The simplest solution is to adopt the extended quantum circuit formalism with support for classically-controlled operations, as we have introduced it in the previous section.
 Using this representation, the basic types available for computation are the qubit and the classical bit.
 We can also at that point introduce purely classical operations on bits, for instance to compute boolean logic on